-In the 1880s the Carver Fire Department had regular once-a -month meetings on Saturday nights.
-On April 7, 1885 the Carver Hook & Ladder Company convened at the Planter's House Hotel for the annual election of officers.
-By 1894 the volunteer Carver Fire Department had one horse-drawn hook and ladder wagon, one hose cart, 1000 feet of fire hose, one 10-gallon Babcock extinguisher, and a fire bell alarm.
+In the 1880s the Carver Fire Department had regular monthly meetings.
+By 1894 the volunteer Carver Fire Department had one horse-drawn hook and ladder wagon, one hose cart, 1000 feet of fire hose, one 10 gallon Babcock extinguisher, and a fire bell alarm.
 A hand-powered pump could throw two streams of water one thousand feet.
-Between 1894 and 1910 extra fire hose and a fire bell were stored next door on a lot to the east of the Hebeisen Hardware and Implement Store at 109 Third Street East, after which it was then vacated.
-Among equipment stored there in 1900 in a long, narrow framed fire building, was one hand engine, two hose carts, 1,000 feet of 2" hose, an 8-gallon Babcock extinguisher, and one hook and ladder wagon.
-The Fire Department maintained filled public water cisterns at five Carver street intersections, and in the event of emergency it could pump additional water from the Minneapolis-St. Louis Railroad water tower, Carver Creek, and the Minnesota River.
+Between 1894 and 1910 extra fire hose and a fire bell were stored next door to the east of the Hebeisen Hardware and Implement Store on Third Street East, which was then vacant.
+Among equipment stored there in 1900 was a long, narrow frame fire building, one hand engine, two hose carts, 1,000 feet of 2" hose, an 8 gallon Babcock extinguisher, and one hook and ladder wagon.
+The Fire Department maintained five filled public water cisterns at various Carver street intersections, and in the event of emergency could pump additional water from the Minneapolis-St. Louis Railroad water tower, Carver Creek, and the Minnesota River.